nf-osi/usagereports/README.md

 ## Diagram

 Overall, the functions can be put together in the manner represented below to generate the desired figures.
-Figures are numbered by the order in which they appear.
+Figures are approximately numbered by the order in which they appear.
+(This will shift slightly as the report format is finalized.)

 ```mermaid
 flowchart TD